Somatic nervous system

-The somatic nervous system (SNS), or voluntary nervous system is the part of the peripheral nervous system associated with the voluntary control of body movements via skeletal muscles.
+The somatic nervous system (SNS), also known as voluntary nervous system, is a part of the peripheral nervous system (PNS) that links brain and spinal cord to skeletal muscles under conscious control, as well as to sensory receptors in the skin.
+The other part complementary to the somatic nervous system is the autonomic nervous system (ANS).

-The somatic nervous system consists of sensory nerves carrying afferent nerve fibers, which relay sensation from the body to the central nervous system (CNS), and motor nerves carrying efferent nerve fibers, which relay motor commands from the CNS to stimulate muscle contraction.
+The somatic nervous system consists of nerves carrying afferent nerve fibers, which relay sensation from the body to the central nervous system (CNS), and nerves carrying efferent nerve fibers, which relay motor commands from the CNS to stimulate muscle contraction.
+Specialized nerve fiber ends called sensory receptors are responsible for detecting information both inside and outside the body.

 The a- of afferent and the e- of efferent correspond to the prefixes ad- (to, toward) and ex- (out of).

 Structure

 There are 43 segments of nerves in the human body.
 With each segment, there is a pair of sensory and motor nerves.
-In the body, 31 segments of nerves are in the spinal cord and 12 are in the brain stem.
-Besides these, thousands of association nerves are also present in the body.
+31 segments of nerves are in the spinal cord and 12 are in the brain stem.
+Interneurons, also known as association neurons, are present throughout the central nervous system forming links between the sensory and motor fibres.

 Thus the somatic nervous system consists of two parts: